CjayBillones/paimon/README.md

 FIREBASE_PROJECT_ID
 ```

-## Autoswipe
+## Auto Swipe and Wish
-This `?swipe` command is a special command that's being used by our server.
-It requires a specific Google sheet for it to become usable on your own server.
-However, this is not yet available for other servers to use.
+The `?swipe` and `?wish` commands are special commands that're being used by our server.
+They require a specific Google sheet for them to become usable on your own server.
+However, these are not yet available for other servers to use.
 If anyone is interested in setting this up on your own server, please leave a Github issue.